niiknow/ajenticp/README.md

 From this image, you can figure out how to simply setup your own from the base ajenti-udock panel.

-Since we're running docker, you can choose to expose as much or as little port as you like with your docker run port mapping.
-Example below show just simply adding openvpn.
+Since we're running docker, you can choose to expose as much or as little port as you like with your docker port mapping.
+Example below show the addition of openvpn.

 ```
 docker run -p 8000:8000 -p 80:80 -p 443:443 -p 3306:3306 -p 1194:1194/udp -v /opt/ajenti-udock/www:/srv -v /opt/ajenti-udock/data:/data -v /opt/ajenti-udock/backup:/backup -v /opt/ajenti-udock/mysql:/var/lib/mysql -e MYSQL_ADMIN_PASSWORD=yourMySqlpass -d niiknow/ajenti-udock-greedy